BinaryMuse/planetary.js/site/public/documentation/planet.md

 **`planet.withSavedContext( function(context){} )`**

-Calls the function with the current canvas context as a paremter, wrapping the function call in `context.save()` and `context.restore()`.
+Calls the function with the current canvas context as a parameter, wrapping the function call in `context.save()` and `context.restore()`.
 Use this function any time you're going to modify the context to ensure it gets put back to the way it was.

 <div class='ui raise segment'>
 <div class='ui red ribbon label'>JavaScript</div>